ProfMoo/home/beets/README.md

 ## TODO

-1. DONE: Get beets running in a docker image so that it's more easily repeatable
-2. Work on a script that does everything I'd like on import:
+1. Work on a script that does everything I'd like on import:
    1. DONE: Import
    2. DONE: Get album art
    3. Get genre
    4. Fix years
-3. DONE: Beets automatically moves that into the final location with all the right tags
+2. DONE: Beets automatically moves that into the final location with all the right tags
    1. DONE: Need to figure out how to tell beets to accept albums AS IS when it can't find anything
    2. DONE: Beets currently asks for permission when importing album artwork, which fails because of no STDIN.
 Need to fix that (check sakuraburst album for live example)
    3. DONE: Figure out why Adele's 30 Deluxe is recognized as a duplicate of the regular version (and therefore isn't being imported)